 max-height:X: Shows images with a height greater than X.

-min_annotations:X: Filters images with fewer than the specified number of annotations.
+min-annotations:X: Filters images with more than the specified number of annotations.

-max_annotations:X: Shows images with more than the specified number of annotations.
+max-annotations:X: Shows images with fewer than the specified number of annotations.

 classname:CLASS: Shows images that do not have any annotations with the provided label.